krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Towards Systems of Systems

-When managing a single operational property such as a cost, source of risk or reward, a single presence system is often sufficient to model the relevant variables.
-Many useful operational questions can be answered with such models, but these are local optimizations.
+When managing a single operational property—like cost, risk, delay, or a market-facing reward such as revenue—a *single presence system* is often sufficient to model the relevant variables.
+Many useful operational questions can be answered with such models, though these are typically local optimizations.

-But real-world decision-making environments typically involve *many* such systems—each representing distinct tradeoffs between aspects of work, interaction, or constraint.
+Real-world decision-making environments, however, involve *many such systems*, each representing distinct tradeoffs between aspects of work, interaction, or constraint.

-A general theory for how such systems of presence interact would be valuable, but quite challenging to develop.
-Much work remains in understanding how to combine individual presence systems into larger, interacting systems of systems and it seems naive to hope that we can do so for arbitrary complex systems.
+A general theory for how these systems of presence interact would be valuable but quite challenging to develop.
+Much work remains in understanding how to combine individual presence systems into larger, interacting *systems of systems*, and it seems naive to hope this can be done for arbitrarily complex systems.

-The mathematics of the presence calculus are suitable for local modeling local interactions, and when tackling measurement in a larger complex system, I believe that their power lies in modeling the interactions within and between smaller subsystems and assemblages.
-This is still an active an largely unexplored application area for the calculus.
+The mathematics of the presence calculus are well-suited for modeling local interactions.
+When tackling measurement in a larger complex system, I believe their power lies in modeling the interactions *within and between smaller subsystems and assemblages*.
+This remains an active and largely unexplored application area for the calculus.

-Still, as we've seen in concrete applications, modeling within specific domains already offers substantial value.
-Domain assumptions often allow us to prove properties that might not hold in the general case.
+Still, as we've seen in concrete applications, modeling within specific domains already offers substantial value. *Domain assumptions* often allow us to prove properties that might not hold in the general case.

-For instance, in the domain where the presence calculus was first developed— operations management in software product development—systems of presence are a powerful unifying concept.
+For instance, in the domain where the presence calculus was first developed—operations management in software product development—systems of presence are a powerful unifying concept.

-Today, operational improvement in software remains largely in a pre-scientific
-phase: it relies on a fragmented mix of metrics, folk theories, and awkwardly transplanted models from unrelated domains.
-Many of these were designed with assumptions that do not hold in the software context.
+Today, operational improvement in software largely remains in a pre-scientific phase.
+It relies on a fragmented mix of metrics, developed using gut instinct and folk theories, and awkwardly transplanted models from unrelated domains, many designed under assumptions that don't hold in the software context.

-The result is a patchwork of measurement systems—DORA metrics, the SPACE framework, Flow Metrics, project tracking indicators, customer experience measures—each operating independently.
-Yet each can be reframed as a *system of presences*, and analyzed uniformly with the tools developed here.
+The result is a patchwork of measurement systems—DORA metrics, Flow Metrics, project metrics, customer experience measures—each operating independently and largely without an underlying theory that is provably correct in the software domain.
+Yet each can be reframed as a *system of presences* and analyzed uniformly with the tools developed here.

+We will thus have the first set of mathematically provable measurement systems that start with software product development concepts and operating principles.
+Our first set of application articles will explore what this looks like in practice.

+The next step is to construct *structural causal models* that link these systems to understand their local interactions *in a specific company context*.
+The presence calculus gives us tools to steer presence density in individual systems of presence and explain observed behavior in a linked system.
+This means we can make a local change to one system and explain the changes in a linked system.
+The interactions are local, but now they span directly linked systems.

-The next step is to construct *causal models* that link these systems into coherent wholes.
-A value stream is a promising example of such a system of systems.
-In our first set of application articles, we’ll explore what this looks like in practice.
+This gives us the ability to build such causal models iteratively through experimentation on the system.
+A value stream is a promising example of such a system of systems where an approach like this appears tractable.

+This idea is very similar to statistical causal modeling, but with a crucial
+difference: we're not inferring causal relationships through statistical correlations between proxy variables on large heterogeneous datasets.
+Instead, we're *proving causal relationships between local interactions on directly observed presence in a specific complex system*.

-In my view, the most productive path forward lies not in seeking a fully general theory of interacting presence systems, but in building *domain-specific measurement frameworks* grounded in presence systems as primitives.
+In my view, the most productive path forward lies not in seeking a fully general theory of interacting presence systems, but in building *domain-specific measurement frameworks* grounded in presence systems as primitives that can be effectively tuned through experimentation for a *specific* complex system, like a single value stream in a company.
 This approach is both more tractable and more likely to yield practical insights.

-That is where we will begin—focusing on real-world applications while testing the boundaries of this formalism.
+That's where we'll begin—focusing on specific, bounded, real-world applications.
+Perhaps a larger theory will emerge from this, perhaps not, but in either case, we expect to see tremendous value created from taking a careful, measured mathematically rigorous approach to understanding the capabilities and limits of this formalism.

 ## A personal note